 \end{enumerate} \end{definition}

-A mixed $c$--robust equilibrium is a self--consistent long--run configuration.
-The mixed action $\alpha$ describes the frequencies with which the agent plays each action; $Q(\alpha)$ is the set of models that best fit the data generated by $\alpha$; the belief $\eta$ puts weight only on those well--fitting models; and $\tau$ is the strength of misspecification concern suggested by the data.
+A mixed $c$-robust equilibrium is a self-consistent long-run configuration.
+The mixed action $\alpha$ describes the frequencies with which the agent plays each action; $Q(\alpha)$ is the set of models that best fit the data generated by $\alpha$; the belief $\eta$ puts weight only on those well-fitting models; and $\tau$ is the strength of misspecification concern suggested by the data.
 Relative to Lanzani's framework, the only change is that best replies are evaluated using the complexity-augmented criterion.

-The next result extends \citet[][Theorem 3]{lanzani25} to the $\bar{\mu}$--criterion.
+The next result extends \citet[][Theorem 3]{lanzani25} to the $\bar{\mu}$-criterion.

-\begin{proposition} Fix $\bar{\mu} \geq 0$ satisfying $\bar{\mu} \bar{\lambda}^2 < 1$ and a $\bar{\mu}$--optimal policy $\sigma$.
-Let $\alpha^\Lambda$ be any $\Lambda$--limit frequency of $\sigma$.
-Then, there exist $\eta^{\bar{\mu}}\in\Delta(Q)$ and $\tau^{\bar{\mu}}\ge0$ such that $(\alpha^\Lambda,\eta^{\bar{\mu}},\tau^{\bar{\mu}})$ is a mixed $c$--robust equilibrium for the $\bar{\mu}$--criterion. \end{proposition}
+\begin{proposition} Fix $\bar{\mu} \geq 0$ satisfying $\bar{\mu} \bar{\lambda}^2 < 1$ and a $\bar{\mu}$-optimal policy $\sigma$.
+Let $\alpha^\Lambda$ be any $\Lambda$-limit frequency of $\sigma$.
+Then, there exist $\eta^{\bar{\mu}}\in\Delta(Q)$ and $\tau^{\bar{\mu}}\ge0$ such that $(\alpha^\Lambda,\eta^{\bar{\mu}},\tau^{\bar{\mu}})$ is a mixed $c$-robust equilibrium for the $\bar{\mu}$-criterion. \end{proposition}

-Proposition \ref{prop:dynamic_selection} says that the empirical behavior of a $\bar{\mu}$--optimal agent over the long run is described by a mixed $c$--robust equilibrium, so only the static notion of ``best reply'' has changed.
-Thus, any new dynamic phenomena we derive will be due to how $\bar{\mu}$ reshapes the set of mixed $c$--robust equilibria.
+Proposition \ref{prop:dynamic_selection} says that the empirical behavior of a $\bar{\mu}$-optimal agent over the long run is described by a mixed $c$-robust equilibrium, so only the static notion of ``best reply'' has changed.
+Thus, any new dynamic phenomena we derive will be due to how $\bar{\mu}$ reshapes the set of mixed $c$-robust equilibria.